kai-jacobsen/kb-documentation/02_getting-started/add_areas.md

 ## Add areas to your theme

-You're going to add to areas to the `normal` context.
+You're going to add two areas to the `normal` context.

 Add the following code two your `kontentblocks.php` file: